Römermuseum – Wien Museum

 Entrance: step-free access

-Inside the building: wheelchair-accessible toilet on the ground floor, exhibition rooms on the ground floor only partially accessible (8 steps in the rear area), underground excavations and exhibition area on the 1st floor via stairs with stair climber
+In the building: Wheelchair-accessible toilet on the ground floor, exhibition rooms on the ground floor only partially accessible (8 steps in the rear area), underground excavations and exhibition area on the 1st floor via stairs with stair climber

 Accessible information and content